- Low Carbon Resilience

 Natural Solutions Initiative

-The Natural Solutions Initiative (NSI) out of ACT - Action on Climate Team, will research how to apply nature-based solutions (NbS) to tackle some of the most pervasive 21st century challenges; climate change, biodiversity, equity and reconciliation, and municipal service delivery.
+The Natural Solutions Initiative (NSI) out of ACT - Action on Climate Team, will research how to apply nature-based solutions (NbS) to advance five key areas (climate action, biodiversity, sustainable service delivery, health, equity & justice, and Indigenous knowledge and leadership) across four scales of action (watershed, community, neighbourhood, and parcel).
 The NSI will accelerate the best available knowledge around the multiple roles that natural systems play in transitioning our regions and communities towards community low carbon resilience (LCR) and sustainability under rapidly changing conditions.

-ACT’s NSI aims to advance and recognize diverse knowledges, approaches and metrics to optimize natural solutions that address multiple societal challenges at different scales.
+The goal of the NSI is to co-create and advance a cohesive and systemic framework-for-action that optimizes the benefits of NbS for both people and nature in a rapidly changing climate.
+The NSI aims to advance and recognize diverse knowledges, approaches and metrics to optimize NbS across five key areas and four scales of action.
 Our goal is to coordinate a more systemic understanding of the value, uses and trade-offs associated with NbS, resulting in comprehensive implementation across scales and sectors (see Figure 1).

 NbS are gaining traction locally, nationally and globally for their ability to build regional and community resilience under pressing challenges.
 Specifically, NbS can multi-task to address a rapidly changing climate, aging infrastructure and service delivery, biodiversity loss, increasing inequities in our communities, and exposure for the most vulnerable, including limited progress on reconciliation with First Nations.

-ACT’s Natural Solutions Initiative (NSI) coordinates, prioritizes, and evaluates NbS.
-We differentiate between utilitarian approaches including the protection and expansion of existing natural assets and the advancement of engineered green and blue infrastructure, and healthy ecosystems approaches that emphasize inherent value beyond human interest and use, including spiritual value (see Figure 2).
+The NSI coordinates, prioritizes, and evaluates NbS.
+We differentiate between utilitarian approaches including the protection and expansion of existing natural assets and the advancement of engineered blue-green infrastructure, and healthy ecosystems approaches that emphasize inherent value beyond human interest and use, including spiritual value.

-ACT’s NSI (2021-2025) is divided into three phases that aim to develop a multifunctional NbS framework to address four challenge areas at four interdependent scales.
+ACT’s NSI (2021-2025) is divided into three phases that aim to develop a multifunctional NbS framework for cohesive and systemic NbS planning and implementation across five key areas and four scales.

-Phase 1: Develop an NbS framework that multi-tasks across climate adaptation and mitigation, biodiversity, equity and reconciliation, and sustainable municipal service delivery.
+Phase 1: Develop an NbS framework that multi-tasks across climate adaptation and mitigation, biodiversity, equity and justice, sustainable service delivery, and centres Indigenous knowledge and leadership.

-Phase 2: Co-create NbS plans with relevant stakeholders across four scales of action—watershed, community, neighbourhood and building.
+Phase 2: Co-create NbS planning and implementation with relevant stakeholders across four scales of action—watershed, community, neighbourhood and parcel.

 Phase 3: Synthesize and share our learnings across networks and social media to mobilize best practices through an array of innovative resources and tools.